-Once the waterlevel in the rivers rises above a marked level at the water gauges, the flood reporting Service is activated and a flood Situation report is prepared.
-The subsequent "opening" report on the flood Situation is transferred districts immediately to the concerned via the telecommunications of the Police of Rhineland-Palatinate; to the relevant involved municipalities via the flood reporting centres; and eventually when needed to the public by radio.
-The district authorities are obliged under the Fire and Disaster Act of November 1981 (GVBl S.247) to inform the communities and the public about the opening report and possible hazards.
-The administrations of the municipalities warn the public, businesses and municipal offices (see description in section 5.3 for Koblenz and in section 5.4 for Cologne).
+In Cologne, once the waterlevel in the rivers rises above a marked level at the water gauges, the flood reporting Service is activated and a flood Situation report is prepared.
+The subsequent "opening" report on the flood Situation is immediately transferred to the districts concerned via the telecommunications of the Police of Rhineland-Palatinate and to the relevant municipalities via the Flood Reporting Centres.
+The district authorities are obliged to inform the communities and the public about the opening report and possible hazards.
+The administrations of the municipalities warn the public, businesses and municipal offices.

 In practice, municipalities like Cologne and Koblenz receive information about upstream watergauges via Fax and/or BTX.
 City authorities make their own estimates apart from the available forecasts of the hydrological institutes.
-The most relevant water gauges for such estimates are local ones, i.e. the Cologne Water Gauge (Kölner Pegel) and the Koblenz Water Gauge (Koblenzer Pegel).
-The water-levels at these water gauges has proven to be a better indicator for the flood development than the measurement of discharges.
-During 1993 and 1995, Cologne and Koblenz, authorities mostly relied on their own forecasts and based their decisions on the readings of local and relevant upstream water gauges.
+The most relevant water gauges for such estimates are local ones.
+The water levels at these water gauges has proven to be a better indicator for the flood development than the measurement of discharges.
+During 1993 and 1995 Cologne and Koblenz authorities mostly relied on their own forecasts.

-4.2 The warning process
+The warning process during the floods

-Up to date information on the water-levels of the Rhine and its tributaries are available and made public by telephone Service of the Telecom (before: German Federal Post), via television, radio or electronic media, like BTX, WWW (on PC via modem) or Videotext.
-All information is drawn from the same sources to avoid, or at least, to minimize the chance of contradictory forecasts and confusion on the side of the public/governmental reporting Services which subsequently could lead to confusion and feelings of insecurity of the general public.
+Up-to-date information on the water levels of the Rhine and its tributaries are available and made public by telephone service of the Telecom, via television, radio or electronic media.
+All information is drawn from the same sources to avoid or at least to minimize the chance of contradictory forecasts and confusion between various reporting Services which subsequently could lead to confusion and feelings of insecurity of the general public.